Do heat pumps work in older homes in the UK?

 Noise, planning permission, and the best place to put the outdoor unit

-Noise: what to expect, what’s normal, how to keep it neighbour-friendly
+Noise (what to expect, what’s normal, how to keep it neighbour friendly)

 Running costs: what makes a heat pump cheap or expensive to run

-Heat pumps are typically 3–4x more efficient than direct electric heating, because 1 kWh of electricity can produce ~3–4 kWh of heat in the right conditions.
-That efficiency is what keeps running costs sensible, even though electricity costs more per kWh than gas.
+Heat pumps are typically around three to four times more efficient than direct electric heating.
+That is because 1 kWh of electricity can produce roughly 3 to 4 kWh of heat in the right conditions.
+This efficiency is what keeps running costs sensible, even though electricity costs more per kWh than gas.
 RICS consumer guide

 9.2 Flow temperature: the silent bill-killer